jlan84/sql-assignment/individual.md

     \q
     ```

-1. Navigate to where you cloned this very repository and run the following command to import the database:
+1. Navigate to where you cloned this very repository and run the following commands to import the database:

     ```
+    cd data
     psql readychef < readychef.sql
     ```